MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ## 3 - Set the managed identity policy

-To allow the managed identity to perform continuous export, you must set a [ManagedIdentity policy](../managed-identity-policy.md).
-In the policy object, you must specify `AutomatedFlows` in the `AllowedUsages` field.
+For the managed identity to be used with continuous export, you must set a [ManagedIdentity policy](../managed-identity-policy.md) with `AutomatedFlows` on your cluster or database.

-This policy can be set on the cluster or database level.
 For examples, see the following tabs.

 ### [Cluster](#tab/cluster)